SuperHackio/WiiExplorer/README.md

 - *Super Mario Galaxy*
 - *Super Mario Galaxy 2*
 - *Super Mario Sunshine*
+- *Mario Kart: Double Dash*
+- *Luigi's Mansion*
 - *The Legend of Zelda: Twilight Princess*
+- *The Legend of Zelda: The Windwaker*
+- *Pikmin*
+<br/>If your game is a JSystem Game then it probably uses the RARC format

 ## Previews
+These pictures are only updated when the UI recieves major changes.<br/>
 ![Kuribo.arc from Super Mario Galaxy 2](https://user-images.githubusercontent.com/44330283/99214070-1cf64500-2784-11eb-8601-e9da8f262e7f.png)
 ![Bianco Hills Scenario 0 from Super Mario Sunshine](https://user-images.githubusercontent.com/44330283/99214140-44e5a880-2784-11eb-962f-79d1dbddd9e5.png)
 ![Sequenced Music Archive from The Legend of Zelda Twilight Princess](https://user-images.githubusercontent.com/44330283/99214191-62b30d80-2784-11eb-8512-59a648d4c7b4.png)